Charity Bingo Sites

 With a site like this, you can be sure that all the net profits from the operation are actually going to the charity and none are going to line the pockets of the site operator.
 Clearly this is the gold standard for charity bingo sites but although there have been at least two such bingo sites in the past, currently there are none.

 When we first started following charity bingo sites several years back, there was only one site of this kind in the online bingo world, the Irish site Rehab Bingo which at that time was run by Rehab Lotteries, a company within the Rehab Group (an overall not-for-profit organisation) whose purpose is to raise funds (thousands a month) for the group’s charitable activities.
 The group works with disabled and socially marginalised people – over 50,000 of them in 200 centres all over the world – and this is certainly a good cause.
 In January 2014, however, the ownership and operating arrangements for Rehab Bingo changed.
 It moved from Virtue Fusion to Microgaming and the management was taken over by Broadway Gaming, the owners of Butlers Bingo.
-The Rehab Bingo site says that “a percentage of all funds raised on the site” go to the charity but we have not being able to find out what that percentage is, and since it is a Republic of Ireland charity there is no requirement for that information to be displayed (as it would for a UK charity).
+The Rehab Bingo site said that “a percentage of all funds raised on the site” would go to the charity but we were unable to find out what that percentage was, and since it is a Republic of Ireland charity there is no requirement for that information to be displayed (as it would for a UK charity).
+The site has now changed its name and apparently no longer has any charity connection.

 2014 saw the launch of the Dragonfish network site Tickety Boo Games which was owned by Marie Curie Charity Care.
 This charity provides care and emotional support for patients with terminal cancer and their families, at home and in hospices, and all net profits from the site went to the charity making it our top choice amongst charity bingo sites.
 Unfortunately, Tickety Boo closed its doors in Spring 2016; it seems the site was no longer a viable source of revenue for the charity, probably due to the regulatory and taxation changes since launch.
 This is not only bad news for that particular site, but for charity bingo in general; if a well known, well respected and well run charity like that can’t make it work, who is going to be able to?